huntdatacenter/docs/docs/govern-science/compliance/certificates.md

 [ISO 27001 Statement of Applicability](https://assets.hdc.ntnu.no/assets/certificates/hunt-cloud-soa-iso27001.pdf) (pdf)

 Our Statement of Applicability, most often referred to as "SoA", states which ISO 27001 policies and controls we have applied in our ISO 27001 certificate.

-We have included the control's implementation status and a comment where applicable to ease the readability.
+SoA is a central document in our certification audits, and it guides Data controllers to quickly asses which controls we have put in place to safeguard their data.

 In short, we state applicability for a total of 161 controls derived from [ISO 27002](https://www.iso.org/standard/54533.html) (general information security), [ISO 27017](https://www.iso.org/standard/43757.html) (cloud security) and [ISO 27018](https://www.iso.org/standard/76559.html) (cloud privacy).

+To ease the readability, we have included the control's implementation status and a comment where applicable.